rajeski/A_B_Analysis_Test_Results/README.md

 #### Regression Approach:

-Exploretwo possible outcomes; 1) Existing page; and/or, 2) New page.
+Explore two possible outcomes; 1) Keep the existing page; and/or, 2) Use the new page.
 Which one is better?
 Why?
 Factoring user's geo-location of the users, determine if any specific country had an impact on conversion?